jckrft/mood/README.md

 *Add a media query/breakpoint for mobile question

 ### Post-MVP
-Add music and a second API for films and include a film suggestion, as well
+*Add a second API for films to include a film suggestion, as well *Animated color changing background.